 Along with significant ongoing communication with stakeholders, this new strategic plan strongly informs the priorities for COA/MAES and Extension.
-COA/MAES and Extension, along with the rest of the university, are in the process of determining specific metrics that will be tracked over the next five years to determine success in achieving the goals of Choosing Promise.
+COA/MAES and Extension, along with the rest of the university, have determined specific metrics that will be tracked over the next four years to determine success in achieving the goals of Choosing Promise.

 These will be reflected in subsequent plan of work documents, as well as through MSU's critical issues and project initiations.